 NASA Finds that Space Flight Impacts Astronauts' Eyes and Vision

-Space flights that last six months or longer can cause changes in astronauts' eyes and vision, according to a new study sponsored by NASA.
+Space flights that last six months or longer can cause changes in astronauts' eyes and vision, according to a study sponsored by NASA.
 This discovery is having a major impact on plans for a manned flight to Mars.
-Astronauts' eyes and vision are now the top priority of the NASA's Space Medicine research team, according to Acting Chief Terry Taddeo.
+Astronauts' eyes and vision are a top priority of the NASA's Space Medicine research team, according to Acting Chief Terry Taddeo.

 In a separate NASA survey of 300 male and female astronauts, about 23 percent of short-flight and 49 percent of long-flight astronauts said they had experienced problems with both near and distance vision during their missions.
 Again, for some people vision problems persisted for years afterward.